Vikms95/codespot/README.md

-    COMMENTUSER IS NOT THE WHOLE USER, ITS JUST THE NAME OF THE USER :user name is only received when you make a populate out of the id passed to the backend :do an endpoint only to receive the user name? -->
+    COMMENTUSER IS NOT THE WHOLE USER, ITS JUST THE NAME OF THE USER :user name is only received when you make a populate out of the id passed to the backend :do an endpoint only to receive the user name? --> :if just one comment from the deleted parent gets deleted, all of them are deleted even if there is remaining ones :that happens because when a parent is deleted, we check just check if the parent is deleted with children, we dont check if there is still childcomments

   :implement icons for CRUD actions on the comments